Skip to content

 The final content can expand into carotenoids, antioxidant support and how Astaxanthin differs from Vitamin C and Vitamin E.

-There is strong internal linking potential here.
+There is strong related ingredient context potential here.
 Astaxanthin can link to Vitamin C, Tocopherol and Ubiquinone because those pages explain other antioxidant roles.

-That helps the site build a connected antioxidant topic cluster instead of a pile of isolated ingredient pages.
+That helps the site build a connected antioxidant ingredient family instead of a pile of isolated ingredient pages.

 This page strengthens the antioxidant cluster.